 If you’ve opted to not require end users to Sign-on to access m-Power applications, we will not store saved searches on the m-Power server.
 Instead, all Saved Searches will be stored on the user’s local device (PC, tablet, mobile), via a browser cookie.
 The user will be able to reuse their Saved Search, but only when accessing the application from the same device the search was originally saved.

-To begin, click on the "Options" button in the top-right corner of your header.
+To begin, click on the “Save” button on the top-right side of your application

-Clicking on this option will display an interface that will allow users to do one of the following:
+Clicking on this option will display a popup that will allow users to do one of the following:

 - Select a pre-Existing Saved Search by clicking on the Search’s description.

-- Delete a pre-Existing Saved Search by clicking on the "Delete" icon.
+- Delete a pre-Existing Saved Search by clicking on the “X” icon.

 - Create a Saved Search based on currently used criteria by running your Report/Retrieval/Maintenance application as you normally would.
-Once you have verified the result set, click on the "Options" button in the header, enter a name for your new Saved Search and click the "Save" icon.
+Once you have verified the result set, click on the “Save” button, enter a name for your new Saved Search and click the green “Save” button.

-- Single Record Maintenance, Single Record Inquiry, and Summary applications do not support Saved Searches.
+- Single Row Data List, Single Row Web Form, and Summary applications do not support Saved Searches.

 - Your application must be run before your search can be saved.
 Specifically, you need to click the “Filter” or “Run Report” button prior to saving your search for the save to take effect.